AhnmedAli/Cooperative-Scheduler/README.md

     }
    ~~~

-   Function raise the trig pin for 10 microseconds and the pull it low, so the sesnor starts the measurements.
+   Function raise the trig pin for 10 microseconds and the pull it low, so the sesnor starts the measurements and GPIOA pin1 is connected to the buzzer to generate buzz at      frequency relative to distance difference.
    ~~~
    void dist(void)
    {